webpack/webpack.js.org/content/configuration/output.md

 ```

 `libraryTarget: "commonjs"` - When your library is loaded, the return value of your entry point will be part of the exports object.
-As the name implies, this is used in commonjs environments:
+As the name implies, this is used in CommonJS environments:

 ```javascript
 exports["MyLibrary"] = _entry_return_;